Shellfish Safety Information

 Don't harvest in areas that are polluted.
 You could get sick.

 Pollution can come from many sources like sewage drain pipes, failing septic systems, farm practices, boats, and pet waste.
-Some closures and advisories are listed below.
-Visit
+Some closures and advisories are listed in the table below.
+For current beach status and shellfish harvesting advisories, visit the Washington State Department of Health shellfish safety page.

 Vibrio Warnings